willtZera/rust-cpp-wasm/README.md

 # Overview

-A rust project with C++ code compatible with wasm
+A rust project with C++ code compatible with wasm.
+Uses libsodium.

 ## Prerequisites